basicallydan/gpterm/README.md

 ## Configuration

 On first run, you'll be prompted to enter your OpenAI API key.
 This is required for the application to interact with OpenAI's API.
+You will also be asked to specify whether you'd like your `PATH` variable to be sent in the prompt, which can help with command generation.

 ## Usage